 The device is designed to be used with a wide variety of LC filters.
 It is generally desired to use as little output capacitance as possible to keep cost and size down.
-The output capacitor (s), COUT, should be chosen with care since it directly affects the steady state output voltage ripple, loop stability and the voltage over/undershoot during load current transients.
+Chose the output capacitor (s), $C{OUT}$ , with care since it directly affects the steady-state output voltage ripple, loop stability and the voltage over/undershoot during load current transients.

 The output voltage ripple is essentially composed of two parts.
-One is caused by the inductor current ripple going through the equivalent series resistance (ESR) of the output capacitors:
+One is caused by the inductor current ripple going through the ESR of the output capacitors: